Laoujin/bliki/_drafts/datestart-dateend-and-evil-relatives.md

 or one of their equally evil brothers: “DateStart & TimeSpan” or “Day/Month only in DateTime”, etc.

+> This is the case for the ValueObject

 --> Especially for ValueTypes found in the Business!
 --> StartDate, StartBy, ExecutedDate, ExecutedBy, ReviewedDate, ReviewedBy: class Task
 ---> func Start(id by) { StartBy = id; StartDate = DateTime.Now }